 PCC Support will complete this step for you.
 Contact them at email@example.com or 1-800-722-1082.

-The Immunization and Disease table handles how specific immunization procedures align with vaccination and/or diseases.
+The Immunization and Disease table handles how specific immunization procedures in your Procedures table align with vaccination and/or diseases.
 Contact PCC Support for assistance.

 Configure Your System to Display the Vaccine and to Print It on Immunization School Forms